Glastonbury 2023 registration, tickets and everything you need to know

 Tickets for Glastonbury 2022 cost £280 + £5 booking fee, so you can expect that tickets for next year will cost around the same.

-In 2019, tickets for the following year sold out in 30 minutes, with most choosing to roll over their tickets to 2022.
+In 2019, tickets for the 50th anniversary event sold out in 30 minutes, with most choosing to roll over their tickets to 2022.
 While 200,000 people managed to secure their Glastonbury passes, a further 2.2 million were left disappointed.

 Glastonbury organisers have yet to confirm a date for 2023 ticket sales, but the first round are usually put up for grabs in early October.
 The resale – offering those who didn’t manage to get tickets the first time round a second chance – usually takes place in early March.